 Most people mean “competitive” when they ask what a good SAT score is.
 Getting a score in the top 5-25% of scorers gives you an edge over other applicants, but these scores don’t guarantee acceptance.
 They’re more of a guideline to ensure your application is as strong as possible.

-According to the College Board’s Annual Report, these are what the top scores look like:
+According to the College Board’s Annual Report on Understanding SAT Scores, these are what the top scores look like:

 What is an Average SAT Score?